soasme/soasme.github.com/_posts/technology/2015/2015-05-27-fix-missing-terminfo.md

 layout: post
 category: technology
 tag: system
-title: Fix `zsh: tput: unknown terminal` and `fish: Could not set up terminal`
 ---

-# Fix `zsh: tput: unknown terminal` and `fish: Could not set up terminal`
+# Fix "zsh: tput: unknown terminal" and "fish: Could not set up terminal"

 When I tried to login my shell, iTerm2 will output these messages: